Influence of the vessel wall geometry on the wall-induced migration of red blood cells: Materials and methods

 The coefficients $\ks$ and $\kbend$ are elastic stretching and bending constants respectively.
 When the RBC deforms, its surface area and volume remain relatively constant.
 To conserve the area of RBC in the model, we prescribe a penalty energy

 where $\ka$ is an area-preserving constant, $A(t)$ is the area of the RBC at time $t$ and $A_0$ is the target area.
-In all simulations $\ka$ is picked so that the maximum loss of area of the RBC is less than $2\%$.
-The total Lagrangian force for the RBC membrane maybe be calculated via
+The area-preserving constant $\ka$ is chosen so that in all simulations the maximum loss of area of the RBC is less than $2\%$.
+Note that as shown in \cite{Griffith2012} the standard immersed boundary method may suffer from poor area conservation in long-time simulations.
+It is, therefore, necessary to include this area conservation energy to preserve the total area and perimeter of all cells in our simulations.
+We further note that we do not impose a reference curvature as Eq~\ref{eq:RBCEb_Continuum} together with Eq~\ref{eq:RBCEa_Continuum} are suffice to obtain red-blood-cell-like shapes \cite{Seifert1997}.
+Additionally, although using Eq~\ref{eq:RBCEb_Continuum} does not yield the exact curvature, especially for large deformations, because of the compressibility of the membrane, the total arc length of the RBC in all the simulations differs from the reference arclength by less than $3\%$.
+The resulting Lagrangian force on the RBC membrane maybe be calculated via

 where $\varrho/\varrho \vec{X}$ is the Fr\'{e}chet derivative.